SliTaz-official/cookutils/doc/receipts-v2.md

 and then for all the sets you mention in the `$SPLIT` variable on the previous step.
 You should make the business logic inside the `compile_rules()` function to compile and install different variants based on the value of the `$SET` variable.
-This variable has an empty value for the default set, and the set name in other cases.
+This variable has an empty value for the default set and the set name in other cases.
 Few examples how you make the job:

 ```bash